NREL/EnergyPlus/design/FY2017/NFP_DOAToUnitVentilator.md

 <required>

 ###Example File and Transition changes:
-New example files using both inlet and supply side OA mixing configurations will be provided for Unit Ventilator ZoneHVAC equipment.
+New example file using both inlet and supply side OA mixing configurations will be provided for Unit Ventilator ZoneHVAC equipment.
 Transition is not required.

 ###Other documents:
 None.